OUR ILLINOIS CLAIMS ADJUSTER & ATTORNEY ANSWERS YOUR QUESTIONS

 Q: Do I Need To Hire An Attorney?

 A: Not in the usual loss situation.
-Public Insurance Adjusters at Harris Claims Services are tested and bonded by the Illinois Department of Insurance.
+Public Insurance Claims Adjusters at Harris Claims Services are tested and bonded by the Illinois Department of Insurance.
 Moreover, two of the staff members are also licensed practicing attorneys who are available for consultation should the need arise.
 No other company in our industry, in the Chicago area has attorneys on staff for the benefit of their clients.
 We of course always recommend you consult with an attorney but for the most part attorneys do not enter a burnt up building.
 Interestingly, attorneys refer client to Harris Claims Services with confidence knowing we are properly experienced to handle these situations.
 We do believe Attorneys are necessary when there is an issue of denial or partial denial of a claim and we work with attorneys in that situation in preparing the damages portion of the lawsuit while the attorneys handle the litigation.

 Q: What Should I Do If I Have A insurance loss like a fire, flood or wind damage?